awsdocs/amazon-comprehend-developer-guide/doc_source/custom-entity-recognition.md

 1. Annotations – provide a data set containing annotated entities for model training\.

-1. Entity lists \(plain text only\) – provide a list of entities and their type label \(such as `PRODUCT_CODES` and a set of unannotated documents containing those entities for model training\.
+1. Entity lists \(plaintext only\) – provide a list of entities and their type label \(such as `PRODUCT_CODES` and a set of unannotated documents containing those entities for model training\.

-When you create a custom entity recognizer using annotated PDF files, you can use that recognizer with a variety of input file formats: plain text, image files \(JPG, PNG, TIFF\), PDF files, and Word documents, with no pre\-processing or doc flattening required\.
+When you create a custom entity recognizer using annotated PDF files, you can use that recognizer with a variety of input file formats: plaintext, image files \(JPG, PNG, TIFF\), PDF files, and Word documents, with no pre\-processing or doc flattening required\.
 Amazon Comprehend doesn't support annotation of image files or Word documents\.

 **Note**
 A custom entity recognizer using annotated PDF files supports English documents only\.